mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * note the number of downloads and number of stars for each option
   * select one
   * press the "Install" button
-  * after it finished, press the "Reload" button to use in current session
+  * after it finishes, press the "Reload" button to use in current session
   * click on name of extension for documentation
 * updates